StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/BROKER LOAD.md

   Specifies the maximum number of unqualified data rows that can be logged.
 This parameter is supported from v3.1 onwards.
 Valid values: `0`, `-1`, and any non-zero positive integer.
 Default value: `0`.

-  - The value `0` specifies that no data rows that are filtered out will be logged.
+  - The value `0` specifies that data rows that are filtered out will not be logged.
   - The value `-1` specifies that all data rows that are filtered out will be logged.
   - A non-zero positive integer such as `n` specifies that up to `n` data rows that are filtered out can be logged on each BE.